Where is the course run?

 Cornwall is also well known for its up-and-coming food scene, with a multitude of award-winning food producers, restaurants and chefs.
 We love it here, which is why we’ve chosen to base Fresh Tracks in this great location, without the need to make your way to the Alps or beyond.

-We are based at Polmark Beach Cottages in Harlyn Bay, North Cornwall.
-These cottages offer great accommodation with chalet-style kitchens and open-plan living.
+We are based at Harlyn Bay in North Cornwall.
+The cottages we use offer great accommodation with chalet-style kitchens and open-plan living.
 We are only 100 yards from the beach and from the local pub (The Harlyn Inn), providing a relaxing space for students to learn in, and a beautiful setting in which to have fun.
-With plenty of space and great facilities, our cottages give you the room to practice your cooking skills, host a dinner party in a chalet-style environment, and learn about all of the aspects which make up a chalet host's role.
+With plenty of space and great facilities, the cottages give you the room to practice your cooking skills, host a dinner party in a chalet-style environment, and learn about all of the aspects which make up a chalet host's role.

 Hold on, shouldn't I practice cooking at altitude?